-not directly replace them."
-And, indeed, the text of the Common Position is sometimes strict (requiring Member States to forbid arms sales in certain circumstances), while in other case it provides some leeway (requiring member States 'to take into account' certain circumstances).
+the so-called EU Common Military List.60 The 2015 User's Guide assists Member States in how to apply the export criteria in the Common Position.61 Despite the quite detailed nature of these documents.
+Member States' freedom to decide on which goods would be subject to an export licence was not completely removed as the Common Position states that "The EU Common Military List shall act as a reference point for Member States' national military technology and equipment lists, but shall not directly replace them."62 And, indeed, the text of the Common Position is sometimes strict (requiring Member States to forbid arms sales in certain circumstances), while in other case it provides some leeway (requiring member States 'to take into account' certain circumstances).
 Yet, despite the legally binding nature of most of the elements, enforcement remains difficult.
-The role of the Court of Justice of the European Union (CJEU) in relation to foreign, security and defence issues is limited and it would not be easy to bring a case against a Member States which clearly violated the rules laid down in the Common Position.
-In any case, a denial of an export licence would typically end up before a national (administrative) court, which will have to deal with the interpretation of the EU rules in this matter.
-While preliminary references by national courts to the CJEU are not excluded in the area of foreign and security policy, these seem restricted to sanctions and it remains questionable whether the CJEU would be allowed to interpret the EU arms control rules upon a request by a national court.
+The role of the Court of Justice of the European Union (CJEU) in relation to foreign, security and defence issues is limited and it would not be easy to bring a case against a Member State which clearly violated the rules laid down in the Common Position.63 In any case, a denial of an export licence would typically end up before a national (administrative) court, which will have to deal with the interpretation of the EU rules in this matter.64 While preliminary references by national courts to the CJEU are not excluded in the area of foreign and security policy,65 these seem restricted to sanctions and it remains questionable whether the CJEU would be allowed to interpret the EU arms control rules upon a request by a national court.
+It has been noticed that problems with the enforceability of the rules have led to widespread non-application of the criteria as well as to a varied interpretation of the criteria resulting in inconsistent export policies throughout the EU and, hence, to competitive advantages and forum shopping.66

-The Common Military List with goods is updated regularly.
-In 2018 the Council adopted a Decision on the promotion of effective arms export controls.
-This Decision aims to ensure coordination between the EU's arms export control activities on export controls of dual-use goods.
+The Common Military List with goods is updated regularly.67 In 2018 the Council adopted a Decision on the promotion of effective arms export controls.68 This Decision aims to ensure coordination between the EU's arms export control activities on export controls of dualuse goods.
+Furthermore, to help prevent the diversion of small arms and light weapons (SALW) and their ammunition to unintended end-users or end-uses, in 2021 the Council adopted a common approach on the elements of end-user certificates in the context of the export of small arms and light weapons and their ammunition; thereby further harmonising the system69

 Over the years, the EU's export control system has been further developed.
 One of its characteristics is its transparency.
-Arms experts by EU Member States are checked against the criteria, export licences are in the public domain and annual reports reveal the statistics on licences and exports of conventional arms from EU Member States.
-This internal EU export control mechanism was also promoted globally.
-As indicated above, the EU was one of the largest promotors of the Arms Trade Treaty (ATT) and it encouraged all UN Member States to sign and ratify the treaty.
-In addition, it funded training seminars and provided consulting and
+Arms exports by EU Member States are checked against the criteria, export licences are in the public domain and annual reports reveal the statistics on

+60 See for an analysis of the criteria Lustgarten (n19).